Gecko OS Studio Quickstart

 Clone Example screen,

-- specify workspace path
+- specify your preferred workspace path

-- scroll down and choose the
+- scroll down through the examples, choose the

 GSS creates the project, showing progress: